skylarkJ/sport-client/README.md

 At first I created user stories and split them to see which needs to be fullfill to meet requirements and what can wait until more time.
 Then I created wireframe to get more sence about the layout and a user flow.
 After that I broke it into several tasks and used trello to track the workflow.

 I have two models - user and favorite.
-I have several attributes for favorite ### snippet of model - favorite.js ` export default DS.Model.extend({
+I have several attributes for favorite.
+### snippet of model - favorite.js
+`
+export default DS.Model.extend({
   title: DS.attr('string'),